openharmony/docs/en/application-dev/quick-start/arkts-migration-background.md

 In TypeScript such behavior can be turned on by a special compiler flag called `strictNullChecks`.
 But since the standard TypeScript is compiled to JavaScript, which does not have such feature, “strict null checks” work only in compile-time, for better type checking.
 However, ArkTS considers null-safety a very important feature from both stability and performance points of view.
 That’s why it is enforced in the language and the example above always produces compile-time errors.
 In exchange, we give our running engine much more information and guarantees about possible type values, which helps better optimize performance.

+## Differences with standard TS/JS

+1. In standard TS/JS, the number format of JSON, the decimal point must be followed by a number, e.g., `2.e3` is not allowed and throws `SyntaxError`.
+In ArkTS, this format is allowed.